-- On the left navigation pane, click Deployments, then click System Images to display the Systems Images page. - 2.
+- 1. On the left navigation pane, click Deployments, then click System Images to display the Systems Images page. - 2.
 Select the image to view the System Image Detail page. - 3.
-If you want to add any tasks specified in a task group, under Installation Plan, click Choose a task group, select a desired task group, and click Apply. - Only those task groups associated with the OS of the selected system image appear in the list.
+Optional: Configuration files only. - a.
+Next to Config XML, click Show, and review the file contents that appear.
+The contents of the file are read only. - b.
+To download the file, under the file contents, click Download XML File. - 4.
+Optional: Task files only. - NOTE: Read-only users do not have access to this field. - a.
+Next to Task XML, click Show, and review the file contents that appear.
+The contents of the file are read only. - b.
+To download the file, under the file contents, click Download XML File. - 5.
+If you want to add any tasks specified in a task group, click Choose a task group, select a desired task group, and click Apply. - Only those task groups associated with the OS of the selected system image appear in the list.
 For example, if you selected a Windows system image, the list displays the task groups that can be applied to Windows systems. - You can add multiple task groups to a system image, scripted installation, or custom deployment. - Tasks associated with task groups are always added to their respective deployment stages in a system image, scripted installation, or custom deployment.
-For example, when you add a task group, the pre-installation tasks from that task group will appear under Run Pre-installation Tasks. - The order of tasks associated with the task groups that you add to a system image, scripted installation, or custom deployment reflect the order in which these task groups are added: the tasks added to the first task group appear at the top of the list, followed by the tasks associated with the task group that is added after the first one, and so on. - 4.
-If you want to delete all tasks previously added to the system deployment, including any tasks associated with task groups, click Clear All Tasks. - 5.
+For example, when you add a task group, the pre-installation tasks from that task group will appear under Run Pre-installation Tasks. - The order of tasks associated with the task groups that you add to a system image, scripted installation, or custom deployment reflect the order in which these task groups are added: the tasks added to the first task group appear at the top of the list, followed by the tasks associated with the task group that is added after the first one, and so on. - 6.
+If you want to delete all tasks previously added to the system deployment, including any tasks associated with task groups, click Clear All Tasks. - 7.
 Under Installation Plan, add the tasks in the order that you want the tasks to run.